mariyagolchin/Analyzing-adult-mouse-brain-scATAC-seq-Compiled-August-20-2024/README.md

+# Mouse Brain Analyzing

-# Analyzing Adult Mouse Brain scATAC-seq
+- Analyzing Adult Mouse Brain :scATAC-seq https://stuartlab.org/signac/articles/mouse_brain_vignette
-Compiled on August 20, 2024
+- Motif analysis with Signac  :https://stuartlab.org/signac/articles/motif_vignette

 ## Reference
 The analysis is based on the workflow outlined by the Stuart Lab.
 For more details, refer to the original vignette: